-- · an increase or decrease in consumer demand for our products or for products of our competitors; - · our failure to accurately forecast customer acceptance of new products; - · new product introductions by competitors; - · unanticipated changes in general market conditions or other factors, which may result in cancellations of orders or a reduction or increase in the rate of reorders placed by retailers; - · weak economic conditions or consumer confidence, which could reduce demand for discretionary items such as our products; and - terrorism or acts of war, or the threat of terrorism or acts of war, which could adversely affect consumer confidence and spending or interrupt production and distribution of product and raw materials.
+- · an increase or decrease in consumer demand for our products or for products of our competitors; - our failure to accurately forecast customer acceptance of new products; - · new product introductions by competitors; - · unanticipated changes in general market conditions or other factors, which may result in cancellations of orders or a reduction or increase in the rate of reorders placed by retailers; - weak economic conditions or consumer confidence, which could reduce demand for discretionary items such as our products; - · disease epidemics and health-related concerns, which could adversely affect consumer spending; and - · terrorism or acts of war, or the threat of terrorism or acts of war, which could adversely affect consumer confidence and spending or interrupt production and distribution of product and raw materials.

 Inventory levels in excess of customer demand may result in inventory write-downs and the sale of excess inventory at discounted prices, which could have an adverse effect on our business, results of operations, and financial condition.
-On the other hand, if we underestimate demand for our products, our manufacturing facilities or third party manufacturers may not be able to produce products to meet customer requirements, and this could result in delays in the shipment of products and lost revenues, as well as damage to our reputation and customer relationships.
+On the other hand, if we underestimate demand for our products, our manufacturing facilities or third-party manufacturers may not be able to produce products to meet customer requirements, and this could result in delays in the shipment of products and lost revenues, as well as damage to our reputation and customer relationships.
 There can be no assurance that we will be able to successfully manage inventory levels to exactly meet future order and reorder requirements.